mbientlab/MetaWear-SDK-Cpp/cppdocs/source/spi.rst

 SPI
 ===
+SPI is also known as Serial Peripheral Interface, it is a synchronous serial data protocol that acts as an interface bus which operates at full-duplex where data can be sent and received simultaneously.

+SPI is one of the most popular communication peripheral used by microcontrollers to send data to one or more peripheral devices like SD cards and sensors quickly over short distances.

-The SPI module allows users to utilize the SPI bus; functions are defined in the `spi.h <https://mbientlab.com/docs/metawear/cpp/latest/spi_8h.html>`_ header file.
+The SPI module allows users to utilize the SPI bus.
+If you want to add a sensor to the MetaWear board that communicates with SPI, this is possible using the SPI module.

+Functions are defined in the `spi.h <https://mbientlab.com/docs/metawear/cpp/latest/spi_8h.html>`_ header file.

 Data Signal
 -----------